 Please note: The requirement for the social care registration is a Level 7 approved Social Care degree.
-These Level 7 and 8 qualifications are not being putforward for CORU approval.
+These Level 7 and 8 qualifications listed in this brochure are not being put forward for CORU

 Working Together with the OTC

 The Open Training College has spent 25 years working as training experts and consultants for the human services and nonprofit sector.